solilius/solilius/README.md

 # 💫 About Me:
-Hey I'm Sol 🎵 a Game Developer<br>Mostly experienced as a Full-Stack but not chasing the gaming dream 👾
+Hey I'm Sol 🎵 a Game Developer<br>Mostly experienced as a Full-Stack but now chasing the gaming dream 👾

 ## 🌐 Socials: